Denton Area Guide

 Denton is a high rental area.
 It is popular with both private, social as well as housing benefit clients.
 A 2 bed Victorian terrace can lease from ₤ 400-₤ 500pcm while a 5-6 bed detached can fetch ₤ 1000pcm.

-Denton is perfectly positioned for consumers with a bustling High Street situated on the cross roads of Manchester and Stockport Roads “Crown Point”.
+Denton is perfectly positioned for customers with a bustling High Street situated on the cross roads of Manchester and Stockport Roads “Crown Point”.
 There is even a shopping centre at Crown Point North.
 M&S outlet and Tesco Extra are 2 of the large brands.
 For those who like eating out there are a variety of dining establishments providing pub food, Spanish, Italian as well as Indian cuisines.
-There is even your typical mix of fast food/takeaways such as McDonalds, KFC, Subway and Dominos.
+There is even your typical mix of fast food/takeaways including McDonalds, KFC, Subway and Dominos.
 Denton is also the home of a massive Morrisons store as well as a Sainsburys.

 Denton itself is home to numerous recreation facilities including cricket clubs, Sunday league football teams as well as a swimming pool.
 On the cultural side Denton was home to Mick Hucknall (Simply Red) as well as Alan ‘Reni’ Wren (The Stone Roses).
 Thomas Bowler as well as his Uncle William were born in Denton and created the hat that carries their name.
 In the wider Tameside area there is a cinema as well as bowling complex in Ashton-under-lyne, Swimming pool in Hyde, numerous league football clubs including Droyslden FC, Staylbridge Celtic as well as Hyde FC.